Marollen: 19th century

-In 1860, during the reign of King Leopold I, a royal decree announced the construction of a new Palace of Justice (the old one located on what is today the Place de la Justice/Gerechtsplein having quickly deteriorated and exceeded its capacity), and an international architectural competition was organised for its design.
+In 1860, during the reign of King Leopold I, a royal decree announced the construction of a new Palace of Justice (the former, located on what is today the Place de la Justice/Gerechtsplein, having quickly deteriorated and exceeded its capacity), and an international architectural competition was organised for its design.
 After several failed proposals, the then-Minister of Justice Victor Tesch appointed the architect Joseph Poelaert to draw plans of the building in 1861.
 The first stone was laid on 31 October 1866, and the building was inaugurated on 15 October 1883, four years after Poelaert's death in 1879.
 The Palace's location is on the Galgenberg hill (Mont aux potences; "Gallows Mount"), where in the Middle Ages convicted criminals were hanged, hence its name.

 For the Palace of Justice's construction, a section of the Marolles was demolished, while most of the park belonging to the House of Merode was also expropriated.
-The 75 landlords belonging to the nobility and the high bourgeoisie, many of whom lived in their homes, received large indemnities, while the other more modest inhabitants, about a hundred, were also forced to move by the Belgian Government, though they were compensated with houses in the Tillens-Roosendael garden city (cité-jardin Tillens-Roosendael) in the Quartier du Chat in the Uccle municipality.
+The 75 landlords belonging to the nobility and the high bourgeoisie, many of whom lived in their homes, received large indemnities, while the other more modest inhabitants, about a hundred, were also forced to move by the Belgian government, though they were compensated with houses in the Tillens-Roosendael garden city (cité-jardin Tillens-Roosendael) in the Quartier du Chat in the Uccle municipality.

 Poelaert himself resided in the Marolles, only a few hundred metres from the building, on the Rue des Minimes, in a house adjoining his vast offices and workshops and communicating with them.
 It is thus unlikely he saw himself as ruining the neighbourhood.
 Nonetheless, many angry citizens personally blamed Poelaert for the forced relocations, and the expression schieven architect (meaning "shameful architect") became one of the most serious insults in the dialect of the Marolles.